OpenSwitchNOS/openswitch-governance/doc/source/governance/committers.rst

 on code in a specific repository, it is natural for that person to ask for themselves to be removed.
-However, if the person has either lost contact with the existing committers, or the existing committers determine the person should no longer have committer rights, they can propose to remove the person's committer rights.
-This is done by again sending an email to the openhalon-dev mailing list.
-5 existing OpenHalon committers must vote +1.
-If there are less than 5 committers on a project, a simple majority must vote +1.
-If the vote succeeds, the person has their committer rights removed.
+However, if the person has either lost contact with the existing committers, or the existing committers determine the person should no longer have committer rights, either the OpenHalon project leader or the maintainer covering the repository in question can remove the committer by sending an email to the openhalon-dev mailing list indicating the person's committer rights are removed.